Ethics Advisory Committee

 Dr Mark Taylor

-Sheffield Institute for Biotechnology Law and Ethics
+Sheffield Institute for Biotechnology Law and Ethics and University of Sheffield

 Dr Mark Taylor is Deputy Director of the Sheffield Institute of Biotechnology Law and Ethics (SIBLE) and a Senior Lecturer in the School of Law, University of Sheffield.
 He specialises in health information law, privacy, and legal and ethical conceptions of the public interest.
 He is a mid-career Fellow of the British Academy, Chair of the Confidentiality Advisory Group (CAG) for the Health Research Authority, a member of the Ethics, Regulation & Public Involvement Committee (ERPIC) for the Medical Research Council, and a member of the National Data Guardian’s Panel.